 If your event is in a city centre venue, then unless your event includes the sale of alcohol in most cases you will not need to provide extra toilet provision for your event, as it is expected that audiences and staff can make use of other city centre toilet facilities.

 However, if your event is staged after 20:00 you may need to provide toilet facilities or request that existing city centre public facilities extend their hours (cost applies).
 You will also need to consider the needs of any overnight security staff.

-If your event is staged in a park venue, then apart from Wollaton Park, Victoria Embankment and Forest Recreation Ground there are no public toilets available for event use.
+If your event is staged in a park venue, then apart from Wollaton Park\, Victoria event use.
 Even where toilets are available these facilities are unlikely to be able to accommodate large numbers of people, so additional facilities will be required.